philc/book-notes/writing about your life - william zinsser.md

     your goal."
   * "What I took away from the Book-of-the-Month Club was a belief that the best books -- the most enduring books and the most useful books -- are written out of some inner core of conviction."
+  * "I choose to write about people whose values I respect and who do life-affirming work; my pleasure is to bear witness to their lives.
+Much of my writing has taken the form of a
+    pilgrimage: to sacred places that represent the best of America, to musicians and other artists who represent the best of their art."
   * "Most people are on some kind of pilgrimage, whether or not they recognize it as such.
 If you put your writing in the form of a quest you will make a connection with your readers that will surprise you with its power."
+  * "There are two ways to think about separation: as a loss, or as a beginning.
+To separate is to start fresh.
+For you, I hope today will be the first of many separations that will mean putting behind you something you've done well and beginning something you'll do just as well, or better."
+  * "Bad writing is tired and predictable; nobody wants a cautious writer.
+When you write, call on the best of your character.
+And make sure you're living the life you want to live."
+  * "'If you feel a certain emotion while you're playing the piano', he kept assuring me, 'your listeners will feel it, too.'" -- "I give the same advice to writers."
+  * "When I sometimes feel a twinge of disappointment if the crowd at one of my gigs is smaller than I expected, I hear Mitchell saying, 'It's a privilege to play for one other person.'
+That credo has helped me through many thin situations, both as a public pianist and as a public speaker.
+    I've stopped worrying about conditions that I can't control or change.
+I just do what I came to do, as well as I can."
     * "That's also all you can do as a writer.
 When you write about your life, stop worrying about editors and publishers and agents and about all the readers you hope to reach.
 It's a privilege to write for one other person.
 Do it with gratitude and with pleasure."
 (Great ending)

 * Messages on my machine (chap 1)
-  * "i didn't set out to write about any of those themes... but as I started to write, all those other themes came tugging at my sleeve."
   * "The act of writing told me what my piece was 'about'"
+    * "I didn't set out to write about any of those themes... but as I started to write, all those other themes came tugging at my sleeve."
   * "Writers are the custodians of memory, and memories have a way of dying with their owner.
 One of the saddest sentences I know is 'I wish I had asked my mother about that.'"
   * "Beware of deciding in advance how your memoir or your family history will be organized and what it will say."
   * "Think small"
-    * "write about small, self-contained incidents that are still vivid in your memory.
+    * "Write about small, self-contained incidents that are still vivid in your memory.
 If you remember them it's because they contain a larger truth that your readers will recognize in their own lives.
 Think small and you'll wind up finding the big themes in your family saga."
   * "To write well about your life you only have to be true to yourself.
 If you make an honest